 Most dogs are considered puppies until about 18 months to 2 years old.
-However, the Golden Retriever takes their puppyhood well past two years and some well into adulthood.
+However, Golden Retrievers often take their puppyhood well past two years, and some well into adulthood.
 It’s a hallmark of the breed, and that means you should expect a fully grown adult Golden Retriever that is still a puppy at heart.

 Some people might put this on the “bad” list, but I don’t see this as a negative.
 How can it be?

-Ever meet one of those charismatic older people with a joy and zest for life more reminiscent of someone much younger?
+Ever met one of those charismatic older people with a joy and zest for life more reminiscent of someone much younger?
 We describe these people as “young at heart,” a trait we admire.
-They seem to have a childlike joy for life even in later years and live in the moment.
+They seem to have a childlike joy for life, even in later years, and live in the moment.
 That is the same with the Golden Retriever.

 It’s hard not to love this trait.
 Golden Retrievers maintain a joy for life and desire to play throughout most of their lives.
 Goofy and joyous, this dog breed can bring a smile to your face even when they are older.

 There are some issues with Golden Retriever that some may classify as undesirable.
 Some can range from mere annoyances to downright negative.
 Which of these traits, if any, is ultimately determined by your lifestyle, personality, and your preference.